idaholab/moose/modules/doc/content/help/faq/apptainer.md

 #### Paths and Mounts (e.g. your `/scratch` directory)

 !style halign=left
-You can instruct Apptainer to mount any path you have access to, to be made available while inside the container.
+You can instruct Apptainer to mount any path you have access to, so that it is available while inside the container.
 On [!ac](INL) [!ac](HPC) machines, this is most useful if you enjoy operating in your `/scratch` directory.
-You can instruct Apptainer to mount this location by way of the `-B` argument:
+You can instruct Apptainer to mount this location by way of the `-B`
+argument:

 ```bash
 apptainer shell -B /scratch oras://...